Inside Kunal · a private inquiry

 Opposite meaning.

 They agree completely on the facts.
 On what the facts mean, they don't agree at all.
+Tap the side you come down on.

 or